aleksisv/Coordination-Game/README.md

 # Coordination-Game
-A simple simulation exploring the dynamics of an ecolutionary coordination game.
+A simple simulation exploring the dynamics of a coordination game.